DevSiddharthDesai/QuizApp/README.md

 # QuizApp
-This is just a random quiz app.
+This is just a random quiz app build with Vanilla JS.
 Enjoy!